Wyamio/Wyam.Web/input/docs/usage/executing-in-a-unit-test.md

 Title: Executing In A Unit Test
-Description: How to call wyam.exe from within a unit test.
+Description: How to call Wyam from within a unit test.
 Order: 6
 RedirectFrom: knowledgebase/executing-in-a-unit-test
 ---
-There may be times when you want to call wyam.exe from a unit test (or other bit of code) without actually [embedding it](/docs/usage/embedding).
+There may be times when you want to call Wyam from a unit test (or other bit of code) without actually [embedding it](/docs/usage/embedding).
 Here's an example NUnit unit test that does this (though the technique should work for any test framework):

 ```
 [Test]
 public void ExecuteExample()
 {
     string rootPath = "[your root path here]";
-    string exePath = Path.Combine(TestContext.CurrentContext.TestDirectory, "Wyam.exe");

     // Note that you may need to use a different exe path depending
     // on where you got Wyam from (I.e., from the tools package)
+    string wyamPath = Path.Combine(TestContext.CurrentContext.TestDirectory, "Wyam.dll");

+    string arguments = "--preview"; // or whatever as appropriate

     Process process = new Process();
-    process.StartInfo.FileName = exePath;
+    process.StartInfo.FileName = "dotnet";
-    process.StartInfo.Arguments = rootPath;
+    process.StartInfo.Arguments = $"{wyamPath} {rootPath} {arguments}";
     process.StartInfo.CreateNoWindow = true;
     process.StartInfo.UseShellExecute = false;
     process.StartInfo.RedirectStandardOutput = true;